somsubhra88/Obsidian-Vault/Personal/Introduction.md

 I have done my master's in Statistics and Operations Research from Indian Statistical Institute, Kolkata.

 # Step 6
 I have done multiple online certification courses, like Golang Certification and Python Developer Certification.
-Currently, I'm doing GCP Certification courses, probably in next couple of months I'll appear for the Fundamental Certification Exam and ML Engineering Cert
+Currently, I'm doing GCP Certification courses, and probably in the next couple of months, I'll appear for the Fundamental Certification Exam and ML Engineering Certification.

+# Step 7